 This year in review

-Later in this letter, I describe our four strategic priorities we are pursuing, namely: improving and growing the core business; growing Retail Food and Builders’ formats in South Africa; growth into sub-Saharan Africa; and ecommerce.
-In the shorter-term however, we are emphasising:
+Later in this letter, I describe the three strategic priorities we are pursuing – improving and growing the core business; sub-Saharan African expansion through opening Builders Warehouse, Game and Masscash stores; and expanding, improving and refining our online/ecommerce offerings in Game, DionWired, Makro, and Builders Warehouse.
+In the shorter term however, we are emphasising:

-- Holding operating costs as a % of sales as low as feasible.
-This is achieved in multiple ways but key focus areas include supply chain and logistics’ efficiencies, reducing store construction and in-store operating costs, effective labour-scheduling of our store employees, and an intense focus on the procurement costs of our goods-not-for-resale;
+- Sustainably lowering our operating costs as a percentage of sales.
+This is achieved in multiple ways and key focus areas include supply chain and logistics’ efficiencies, reducing store construction and in-store operating costs, effective labour-scheduling of our store employees, and negotiating favourable lease renewals;

-- Maintaining a competitive price-gap against our major competitors across Known Value Items (KVI’s).
-This price-gap is enabled by Massmart’s operating costs (as a % of sales) being the lowest in South African retail;
+- Maintaining a competitive price-gap against our major competitors across Known Value Items (KVIs).
+This price-gap is enabled by Massmart’s operating costs (as a percentage of sales) being the lowest in South African retail;

 - Working closely with key suppliers to ensure that we invest energy and resources into areas of common interest, including supply chain efficiency, to ensure their products reach their desired target markets cost effectively; and